tahoma2d/tahoma2d_docs/source/production_workflow.rst

 Ink & Painting
 ~~~~~~~~~~~~~~
-Animation levels scanned and cleaned up in OpenToonz, and those made directly in OpenToonz, are painted by using the styles stored in the palette and a set of tools.
+Animation levels scanned and cleaned up in Tahoma, and those made directly in Tahoma, are painted by using the styles stored in the palette and a set of tools.

 Palette styles are interactively “linked” to drawn lines and filled areas by using indexes.
 The main advantage of this method is that if you edit a style of the palette, all the lines and filled areas using that style will be automatically updated.
 This allows you to change or calibrate colors also after the painting process has been done, without correcting the style line by line, or area by area.